Synaptic-Logistics-Lab/SynapseGigamapper/README.md

 ## Analysis

-Analysis tools using the SynapseGigamapper model are not yet fully updated.\
+Analysis scripts using the SynapseGigamapper model are being actively updated.\
 The underlying code remains available for users interested in extending functionality.